Analisa1984/dovenity-spa/README.md

       Secondly, the other error showed due to closing slashes made to void elements such as the link element.
 Although, this (closing slash)code was added by a formatting tool called prettier code, it was also deemed as generally safe and this was the practice in prior HTML versions of coding.

+3. CSS Validator Checker Results:

-11. CSS validation was done using an online CSS validator, The W3C CSS Validation Service:
+### CSS validation was done using an online CSS validator, The W3C CSS Validation Service:

     ![W3C CSS Validation results](assets/images/testing-final/css-validator-final.png)

-12. Fonts changed in the body of pages to improve readability.

-13. Form styling added to make it responsive when going to smaller devices.

-14. The logo added to the page also links back to the Home page for easy access to the Home page from multiple routes .

 ## Final Product: